ace-lol/Launcher/README.md

 When distributing, use [ILMerge](https://www.microsoft.com/en-us/download/details.aspx?id=17630) to merge the code pack DLLs into a single executable (this is not needed during development).

 ## Building - Mac
 Open the attached project in `mac/`.
-The project expects various resources to be present, which will need to be added:
-- `payload.dylib`: The compiled Payload library.
-Instructions for compiling the payload can be found at `payload/README.md`.
-- `bundle.js`: The packaged Ace JavaScript/HTML/css.

-For all of the above mentioned resources, make sure that they are added to `Copy Bundle Resources` and that `payload.dylib` is _not_ added in `Link Binary with Libraries`.
+The project automatically compiles `payload.dylib` using `compile_mac.sh` in `payload/` as part of the build process, so ignore that Xcode shows it as missing.
+The project expects a `bundle.js` file with the bundled Ace source, which needs to be added manually.
+Make sure that when adding `bundle.js`, the file is added to the target and is listed in `Copy Bundle Resources`.